BENCHMAN07/Sentiment-analysis/README.md

 1. **Average Sentiment**:

    * This score reflects the overall sentiment of the comments.
-It is calculated using **TextBlob**'s sentiment analysis, which assigns a sentiment polarity score to each comment.
-The average sentiment score of all comments is shown on the dashboard.
-The polarity score ranges from `-1` (negative) to `1` (positive), with `0` indicating neutral sentiment.
+It is calculated using a **BERT-based approach** combined with **TextBlob**'s sentiment analysis, which allows for more accurate understanding of the context and nuances in the comments.
+The sentiment polarity score ranges from `-1` (negative) to `1` (positive), with `0` indicating neutral sentiment.
 2. **Satisfaction Statistics**:

    * Comments are classified into three categories: **Positive**, **Neutral**, and **Negative**.
 The classification is based on a combination of sentiment score, the number of **likes**, and **replies**.